-But what happens after the vision board has been posted, the presentation on students’ prophetic vision is delivered, and the compliments are conveyed?
+But what happens after the vision board has been posted, the presentation on a student's prophetic vision is delivered and the compliments are conveyed?
 What’s the next step?
 How can we hold students accountable?
 I’ve found that there are several ways to teach our children the art of planning for their futures.

-1. Make the Vision S.M.A.R.T.Or specific, measurable, achievable, realistic and timely.
+1. Incorporate SMART Goals into the Vision BoardsOr specific, measurable, achievable, realistic and timely.
 It may be a good idea to have a vision for them to reach by the end of the school year.
-Alternatively, if the S.M.A.R.T. goal is long-term, the students should have reached a major goal by the school year’s end.
+Alternatively, if the SMART goal is long-term, the students should have reached a major goal by the school year’s end.
 Setting SMART guidelines can ensure students aren’t over-extending themselves or undermining their own efforts with visions that are far-fetched or not well thought-out.

-2. Create a Checklist with Firm TimetablesHaving students keep a checklist of specific things to do at certain checkpoints will help them track their progress toward their final destination.
+2. Create a Vision Board Checklist with Firm TimetablesHaving students keep a checklist of specific things to do at certain points will help them track their progress toward their final destination.
 Students should view their checklist at least once a week to see where they are in reaching their short or long-term goals.
-Each time they check off a task, they should be able to verbally explain the process, challenges, and successes.
+Each time they check off a task, they should be able to verbally explain the process, challenges and successes.
 They will notice if they are not meeting deadlines or if they are ahead of schedule.